 I figured, what the heck, and signed up.
-It cost me $1, which was charged to my credit card.
 Since most companies that conduct mass mailing campaigns are members of DMA, the amount of junk mail I received slowly began to disappear.
 The site had warned that it could take up to 90 days, because many mailings are prepared well in advance, however within 60 days my junk mail virtually disappeared.
+A few years later, once it also became available, I added my name to the National “Do Not Mail” List, which is similar to the “Do Not Call” list.
 These days I receive very little mail and I am a happy camper.
-If you reside in the U.S. and are interested in adding your name to the DMA list, click here and scroll down to item number three.